gohugoio/hugo/docs/content/overview/quickstart.md

 ![](/img/quickstart/bookshelf-robust-theme.png)

 Let's understand the layout of the theme.
-A theme consists of following:
+A theme consists of the following:

-* **theme.toml** is the theme configuration file that gives information about the theme like name and description of theme, author details, theme license.
+* **theme.toml** is the theme configuration file that gives information about the theme like name and description of theme, author details, and theme license.

 * **images** directory contains two images -- `screenshot.png` and `tn.png`. `screenshot.png` is the image of the list view and `tn.png` is the single post view.

 * **layouts** directory contains different views for different content types.
-Every content type should have two files `single.html` and `list.html`. `single.html` is used for rendering single piece of content. `list.html` is used to view a list of content items.
-For example, you will use `list.html` to view  all the posts with `programming` tag.
+Every content type should have two files `single.html` and `list.html`.
+`single.html` is used for rendering a single piece of content.
+`list.html` is used to view a list of content items.
+For example, you will use `list.html` to view all the posts that have the `programming` tag.

 * **static** directory stores all the static assets used by the template.
-Static assets could be JavaScript libraries like jQuery or CSS styles or images or any other static content.
+Static assets could be JavaScript libraries like jQuery or CSS styles or images, or any other static content.
 This directory will be copied into the final site when rendered.

 ## Step 6.
 Use multiple themes

 You can very easily test different layouts by switching between different themes.
-Let's suppose we want to try out `bleak` theme.
-We clone `bleak` theme inside the `themes` directory.
+Let's suppose we want to try out the `bleak` theme.
+We clone the `bleak` theme inside the `bookshelf/themes` directory.

 ```bash
 $ git clone git@github.com:Zenithar/hugo-theme-bleak.git